 December Best Practices Monthly Meal Planning

-BEST PRACTICE: Limit serving purchased pre-fried foods to no more than one serving per week.
+BEST PRACTICE: Limit serving processed meats to no more than one serving per week.

 With your group, think of two menu suggestions for breakfast, lunch/supper and snack using the best practice of the month.